massmux/openvpn/README.md

-# openvpn
+# Openvpn

 this project is simply a setup for dockerized openvpn from  kylemanna.
-The aim is to best simplify running the vpn
+The aim is to best simplify running the vpn even without any skills.

 ## Server setup